exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 ### 2.2 Deployment

-The installed SageMaker-extension python package provides a command line tool, enabling you to deploy all necessary Lua and UDF scripts into the specified `DATABASE_SCHEMA` of Exasol Database.
+The installed SageMaker-extension python package provides a command-line interface (CLI), enabling you to deploy all necessary Lua and UDF scripts into the specified `DATABASE_SCHEMA` of Exasol Database.
 The command line is run as follows:

 ```sh
 python -m exasol_sagemaker_extension.deployment.deploy_cli \